Alia5/GlosSI/Build_Install.md

 ### Notes:

-The SteamTarget checks for the Injector, as well as the hooking dll, one directory up.

 The GloSC_GameLauncher must be running from that directory, as Admin, to make double sure Steam does get unhooked after closing a shortcut